Fact Checked

 The indications of cervical spondylosis include neck pain and rigidity that worsens over time along with occasional headaches and even pain in the arms and shoulders.

-• Stiff neck that worsens over time
+• Neck pain or stiffness that worsens over time

-Risk factors
+Risk Factors

 • Advancing age

-• Previous spinal surgery
+• Previous neck or spinal injuries

 Shopping Cart